Event detail icon

 Site background

-We issued an Enforcement Order to SIA in March 2024, which requires them to do the same work as this Agreed Order.
-In August 2025, we named the City of Spokane and Spokane County as parties responsible for cleanup because the airport is jointly owned by the two local governments.
-The city, county, and SIA are responsible for investigation and cleanup costs.
+We issued an enforcement order to SIA to investigate PFAS contamination in March 2024 after negotiating an agreed order for 150 days and not reaching an agreement.
+In August 2025, we named the City of Spokane and Spokane County as parties responsible for cleanup because the airport property is owned by the two local governments.
+We signed an agreed order with the City of Spokane and Spokane County in January 2026.
+The city, county, and SIA are responsible for investigation and cleanup costs and providing safe water.

 Comment online